Man dies in explosion at Dublin homeless hostel

 “Depaul are working with the DRHE and our NGO partners to ensure no person will be left without accommodation this evening.”

-The cause of the explosion is under investigation, and the Garda Technical Bureau will examine the scene.
+The cause of the explosion was under investigation and a forensic examination of the scene was under way on Thursday.

-It is understood that gardai did not suspect foul play in their initial assessment of the scene.
+It is understood that gardai do not suspect foul play after an initial assessment of the scene.

 Dublin City Council said that firefighters and advanced paramedics from Phibsborough, Tara Street and North Strand fire stations responded to the incident and brought it under control by 3.35pm.